TrustLevel/Content-KG/README.md

 ```

 8. Troubleshooting
-	•	gRPC Bias Detection: Ensure the gRPC Bias Detection API is running and accessible at the URL provided in your .env file.
+	1. gRPC Bias Detection: Ensure the gRPC Bias Detection API is running and accessible at the URL provided in your .env file.
-	•	Memgraph Connection Issues: If Memgraph isn’t connecting, ensure that Docker is running and that Memgraph is up and running on the correct port (7687).
+	2. Memgraph Connection Issues: If Memgraph isn’t connecting, ensure that Docker is running and that Memgraph is up and running on the correct port (7687).
-	•	File Upload Errors: Ensure that the uploaded CSV file matches the expected format (with columns for Headline, Author, Publisher, and Text).
+	3. File Upload Errors: Ensure that the uploaded CSV file matches the expected format (with columns for Headline, Author, Publisher, and Text).

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 License - see the LICENSE file for details.

 Authors: TrustLevel Team
 Let us know if you’d like any further adjustments or details!